Phpillip/phpillip/doc/controller/custom.md

 # Custom Controller

-You can declare your own controller as classes:
+You can declare your own controllers as classes:

 ``` php
 <?php